 Anti-inflammatory organoselenium compounds

-Oxidative damage to body tissues is well-known to be mediated in part by reactive oxygen and nitrogen species.
-The damage they cause is a potent inducer of inflammation.
+Oxidative damage to body tissues is well-known to be mediated, in part, by reactive oxygen and nitrogen species (ROS and RNS, respectively).
+The damage these agents cause is a potent inducer of inflammation.
 Glutathione peroxidase levels have also been shown to be low in conditions known to be caused by oxidative stress.
-However, present research has not shown a benefit for selenium supplementation in the form of reduced incidence of heart disease, or of hyperlipidemia.
+However, present research has not shown a benefit of selenium supplementation reudcing the incidence of heart disease or hyperlipidemia.

-Ebselen prevents oxidant damage as well as being a powerful anti-inflammatory agent.
-It inhibits the production of reactive oxygen species, the nitric oxide synthase by endothelial cells and leucocyte adhesion to endothelium with migration through the endothelial barrier.
+In addition to being a powerful anti-inflammatory agent, ebselen is also associated with preventing oxidative damage.
+To this end, ebselen has been found to inhibit the production of ROS, the nitric oxide synthase by endothelial cells, and leucocyte adhesion to endothelium with migration through the endothelial barrier.

-This has suggested its use in preventing and treating atherosclerotic heart disease.
-It has also been shown to inhibit inflammation of the lungs.
-Other promising compounds include the diselenides bis-(2-hydroxyphenyl) diselenide, bis (3-hydroxyphenyl) diselenide and bis (4-hydroxyphenyl) diselenide.
+These properties of ebselen have led to its use in preventing and treating atherosclerotic heart disease.
+Moreover, ebselen has also been shown to inhibit inflammation of the lungs.
+Other promising compounds include the diselenides bis-(2-hydroxyphenyl) diselenide, bis (3-hydroxyphenyl) diselenide, and bis (4-hydroxyphenyl) diselenide.